 Most Popular Fields of Study

 In keeping with their mission to offer technical education and higher education opportunities to any adult who wishes to pursue them, Eastfield offers open admissions.
-Some health and technical programs may have further requirements, and some have limited registration, so be sure to inquire in the department of your choice prior to enrolling.
+Some health and technical programs may have further requirements, and some have limited registration, so be sure to inquire with the department of your choice prior to enrolling.

 Financial Aid